Organizations work to help people with autism transition into adulthood

 “We kind of see them feel that this isn’t that hard, this isn’t impossible, I can do this, I’m of value,” Stidger explained.

-Stidger told News 19 their goal isn’t to place them with a company then move on, but instead to provide them the tools and skill set to continuously navigate the work force.
+Stidger told News 19 that their goal isn’t to place them with a company and then move on, but instead to provide them the tools and skillset to continuously navigate the workforce.
 But, he also hopes employers and members of the community continue to take steps toward inclusion.